haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1a/DevOpsWithDocker_Part1a_learning_notes.md

 - Learning takes time and maybe you need to ask for help,
 - Then doing task and related troubleshooting and asking help takes time!

+* => Don't rush
-=> Don't rush => don't panic either.
+* => Don't panic either.
-=> Understandable, but complicated new concepts and terms!
+* => Understandable, but complicated new concepts and terms!
-=> Trust your slow and steady research work!
+* => Trust your slow and steady research work!

 Write your own notes at all times.
-In docker you do only very little new lines of scripts, but to know and understand the concepts and definitions is the key!
+In docker usage you do only very few new lines of scripts, but the key is to know and to understand the concepts and meanings!

-TODO
-====
-Course forums!
-(HYY)  ???

 Parts 1a and 1b combined
 ========================